tanyazhuge/self-care-center/README.md

 - StackOverflow

 #### Instructions:
 In my project, the user need to select either affirmation or mantra and press receive message button to display message.
 If user does not select one of the two options and press receive message button, there would be an error message to remind user to select.
 The user can clear the message by pressing the Clear Message button when the message is displayed.
+It will also change color if you hover your mouse in the message area!

 Please take a look at my application [here](https://tanyazhuge.github.io/self-care-center/)

 ##### Main Page of application
 <img width="969" alt="Screen Shot 2021-09-12 at 13 58 23" src="https://user-images.githubusercontent.com/87670195/133002594-626d3f06-5c61-4e25-9776-fd793766b333.png">

 #### Live life to the fullest, and focus on the positive. -Matt Cameron ####